Oedipus Rex as Tragic Hero: Aristotle’s Views Rejected

 First Group of Critics and his views:

 Well and good; until now it seems that Oedipus Rex is a perfect tragic hero but whether he is responsible for his ruin or not, it is the point of determination.
 Aristotle says that character himself should be responsible for his wreck.
 When the hero suffers due to “hamartia”, it shocks the audience and ultimately causes the catharsis of pity and fear.
 In “Oedipus Rex”, the hero undergoes the unfavorable circumstances.
-In many occasion, audience feels that Oedipus Rex is not responsible for his ruin.
+In many occasion, audience feels that Oedipus Rex is not responsible for his downfall.
 He may have hot temperament and a habit of taking quick decisions but it is not enough to blame Oedipus Rex.
 In killing his father King Laius, he may be responsible to some extent yet we all know that King Laius and Queen Jocaste were cursed by gods, therefore, they are to be blamed.

 At the end of play, audience witnesses the fall of Oedipus Rex not due to “hamartia” but due to fate.
 It seems that it was the will of gods to entrap Oedipus Rex.
 It is also clear to us that King Liaus and Queen Jocaste tried to kill Oedipus Rex but by the will of gods he survived and ultimately destructed the respect of his family.
 Hence, keeping in view these arguments of critics we find no difficulty in saying that Oedipus Rex is not a tragic hero because he does not fulfill the requirement of “hamartia”.